5dpo/5dpo.github.io/_posts/2023-05-01-5dpo-wins-robot@factory-4.0-2023.markdown

-The participation of the 5dpo Robotics Team in the Robot@Factory 4.0 competion counted with the contribution of the following team members: António Paulo Moreira, Cláudia Daniela Rocha, João G. Martins, João Pedro Costa, José Maria Sarmento, José Pedro Carvalho, Maria S. Lopes, Paulo Gomes da Costa, and Ricardo
+The participation of the 5dpo Robotics Team in the Robot@Factory 4.0 competion counted with the contribution of the following team members: António Paulo Moreira, Cláudia Daniela Rocha, João G. Martins, João Pedro Costa, José Maria Sarmento, José Pedro Carvalho, Maria S. Lopes, and Ricardo B. Sousa.
-B. Sousa.
 Although not participating in the competition, the researchers João Pedro and Vítor Ventuzelos also contributed to the participation of the 5dpo team in the competition.

 ![5dpo Robotics Team in R@F 4.0 2023](/img/ratf2023/DSC00872.JPG)